trade-tariff/ott-prototype/app/content/hs22/section_chapter_notes/chapter 07.md

 4. However, dried or crushed or ground fruits of the genus Capsicum or of the genus Pimenta are excluded from this chapter (heading [0904](/headings/0904)).

+5. Heading [0711](/headings/0711) applies to vegetables which have been treated solely to ensure their provisional preservation during transport or storage prior to use (for example, by sulphur dioxide gas, in brine, in sulphur water or in other preservative solutions), provided they remain unsuitable for immediate consumption in that state.

 ### Additional chapter notes

 1. Seed potatoes shall be classified in subheading [0701 10 00](/commodities/0701100000) provided that the goods comply with The Seed Potatoes Regulations 1991.